Brewers’ Yelich (back) pulls out of HR Derby, A’s Chapman in

 PITTSBURGH — Reigning NL MVP Christian Yelich of the Milwaukee Brewers has pulled out of Monday’s All-Star Home Run Derby with a back injury and will be replaced by Oakland Athletics slugger Matt Chapman.

+Yelich was also voted a starter for Tuesday’s All-Star Game.
+He plans on playing in that game.

+“I’d still like to try and play,” Yelich said.
+“I think I’ll be able to.
+It’s just I didn’t think I was going to be able do that kind of volume of swings and what the derby demanded.
+If I wasn’t going to be able to perform how I was supposed to and do it justice and give it the effort that it deserved, I didn’t think it’d be a great idea to do it.”

+Milwaukee manager Craig Counsell said the team is not expecting Yelich to miss any time after the break.
+He has the club’s approval to play on Tuesday.

+“This is not an injury-list type injury by any means,” Counsell said.
+“I’d like him to play if he’s able.”

 Yelich was held out of Milwaukee’s lineup Sunday at Pittsburgh for its final game before the All-Star break.
-Manager Craig Counsell said the absence wasn’t due to injury, but because the team “felt we were at the red line with him” from a workload standpoint.

-Yelich was also voted a starter for Tuesday’s All-Star Game.
-It’s unclear if he’ll play.

-Chapman will fill-in for the Derby at Cleveland’s Progressive Stadium.
+Chapman will fill-in for the derby at Cleveland’s Progressive Field.
 He was informed Sunday morning and immediately called his father, Jim Chapman, to ask if he would be his pitcher.
 Chapman will be a first-time All-Star after hitting 21 homers and an AL-leading 46 extra-base hits.

 Brewers relief pitcher Josh Hader is also skipping the All-Star Game with a back injury.